Learn more: motolabdirtbikes.com or call 423-900-2233

 By using the Moto Lab Lowering Kits, you are able to maintain all factory mounting points, geometry, and suspension performance.

-Also by sending your suspension in we are able to use all the information you provide about yourself and specifically tune your suspension to match your exact needs.
-Whereas your local install may fall short on this by simply installing springs and the Moto Lab Lowering Kit.
+Also by sending your suspension in to us, we are able to use all the information you provide about yourself, and specifically tune your suspension to match your exact needs!
+Whereas, your local install may fall short on this by simply installing springs and the Moto Lab Lowering Kit.